MALBECC/lio/README.md

 compilation.
 For example, the following compiles the GPU kernels.

 ```
 make cuda=1
 ```

 Available options:

-* _-dbg_: enable debugging information.
+* _dbg_: enable debugging information.
 It also enables several asserts which degrade performance.

 * _cpu_: utilized non-optimized kernels in CPU instead of GPU (not recommended, only to compare running the same code in CPU and GPU).